Timeline of Alex Rodriguez's Rise and Fall

 Ultimately, Rodriguez wasn't enough to win games and draw fans, so the Rangers had no choice but to trade their superstar to rid themselves of his ridiculous contract.

-Every team with the money to take on Rodriguez's contract inquired about him, but he was ultimately traded to the New York Yankees, whose budget not only allowed the team to take on his contract but was big enough that it could keep some talent around him.
+Every team with the money to take on Rodriguez's contract inquired about him.
+The Boston Red Sox had a deal in place to send Manny Ramirez to Texas in exchange for A-Rod, but the deal fell apart.
+He was ultimately traded to the New York Yankees, whose budget not only allowed the team to take on his contract but was big enough that it could keep some talent around him.

 Traded to the Yankees

 Donning the pinstripes and joining the Yankees seemed to only help A-Rod, who finally got his chance to shine with the most popular team in baseball.

 While A-Rod had to move from shortstop to third base to accommodate teammate and captain Derek Jeter, the fact that he was thrust permanently into the spotlight seemed like a good thing at first.

 "Coming to the Yankees, I feel energized, reborn," Rodriguez told Tom Singer of MLB.com at the time.
 Of his introduction by the Yankees, A-Rod said, "I feel special, honored."